 - Perishable data.
 As many people know, the education field is awash in data—from graduation rates and standardized-test scores to the countless independent and governmental reports and statistical comparisons.
 The sheer number of numbers being compiled every year presents a significant obstacle for anyone trying to understand the ecosystem of education reform by wading through its rivers of data.
 Education data are also in a near constant state of fluctuation and churn, and it can be a year—or two or three—outdated by the time a given data set is finally published.
 In addition, it’s often very difficult to determine precisely how some numbers were calculated, and whether those calculations are objective and accurate or agenda-driven and misleading—as is the case with some “reports” that appear designed to confirm preexisting assumptions or ideological arguments.
 Consequently, you will not find many numbers in our entries—they are simply too perishable to maintain and, in some cases, too fraught to handle judiciously without recourse to lengthy disquisitions and disclaimers.

-Congratulations on making it through this lengthy introduction!
 We hope you enjoy the Glossary of Education Reform.